lordtunk/BootstrapTest/README.md

 BootstrapTest
 =============

-Testing out bootstrap along with grunt, sass, and other tech
+Testing out using git, bootstrap, grunt, sass, and other tech.
+Please do not laugh!